 The Emergency Responder’s Perspective

-, based on research by Matt Magnasco of the Charlotte (N.C.)
+The other presentation discussed the effect of connectivity on fire station service area and capital facilities planning, based on research by Matt Magnasco of the Charlotte (N.C.)
 Department of Transportation.
 The starting point of the study was the city’s standards for response time.
 An example was, “One fire company arrives in 6 minutes or less, 80% of time.”
 The standards are used to establish service areas for each fire station.

 The key is this: The cost to operate a fire station generally is fixed.
 The size of the service area and the number of properties served per station don’t really affect operating cost.
 Therefore, the bigger the service area and the more properties that can be served, the more efficiently the fire department is using taxpayer money.
 If the fire department can serve more properties with fewer stations while meeting response time standards, it can save taxpayer money.